 The second consideration is the weather.
 If you are far north enough to see them, then you will probably have very changeable weather.
 The ideal conditions are very very clear skies.
 The moon plays an important role.
 It is a matter of taste, but I prefer not to have the moon in the shot.
 Having the moon behind you can really help to expose the landscape, but a full moon makes your shot look like a day time photograph.
 This is enhanced further if the landscape is covered in snow.
 The wind can be a challenge… the less wind, the better.

-The most important weather consideration is space weather and you can check this on this site.
+The most important weather consideration is space weather and you can check the Northern Lights Forecast on this site.
 If this site says it is good, then it will be good.
 The thing to look for (if you can’t see anything yet) is a feint green streak across the sky, this is a good sign that it is worth waiting around for an hour or so.

 How high in the sky are the Northern Lights?